opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ## Accessing the Migration Analytics Domain

 The analytics domain receives metrics and events from the Capture Proxy and Replayer (if configured) and allows a user to visualize the progress and success of their migration.

-The domain & dashboard are only accessible from within the VPC, but a BastionHost is set up within the VPC that allows a user to use Session Manager to make the dashboard avaiable locally via port forwarding.
+The domain & dashboard are only accessible from within the VPC, but a BastionHost is optionally set up within the VPC that allows a user to use Session Manager to make the dashboard avaiable locally via port forwarding.

+For the Bastion Host to be available, add `"migrationAnalyticsBastionEnabled": true` to cdk.context.json and redeploy at least the MigrationAnalytics stack.

 Run the `accessAnalyticsDashboard` script, and then open https://localhost:8157/_dashboards to view your dashboard.
 ```shell